-The KR7A-133/KR7A-133R has a built in Ultra DMA 133 function.
+The KR7A/KR7A-RAID has a built in Ultra DMA 100 function.
 This means that it provides speedier HDD throughput boosting overall system performance.
-Ultra DMA 133 is the newest standard for IDE devices.
+Ultra DMA 100 is the new standard for IDE devices.
 It enhances existing Ultra DMA 33 technology by increasing both performance and data integrity.
-This new high-speed interface almost double the Ultra DMA 66 burst data transfer rate to 133 Mbytes/sec.
+This new high-speed interface almost doubles the Ultra DMA 66 burst data transfer rate to 100 Mbytes/sec.
 The result is maximum disc performance using the current PCI local bus environment.
-Another benefit is you can connect four IDE devices in your system through either Ultra DMA 66, Ultra DMA 100 or Ultra DMA 133.
+Another benefit is you can connect four IDE devices in your system through either Ultra DMA 66 or Ultra DMA 100.
 You will have more flexibility to expand your computer system.

-KR7A-133R's built-in HighPoint HPT 372 chipset gives you the capability to support Ultra DMA 133.
+KR7A-RAID's built-in HighPoint HPT 372 chipset gives you the capability to support Ultra DMA 133.
 Ultra DMA 133 is the newest standard for IDE devices.
 It provides two IDE channels (IDE3, IDE4) that also support Ultra DMA 133 specifications, and it allows for four additional IDE devices in your computer system.
 It can give you high performance and efficiency data transfer rate through the IDE channels.
 This also means that your computer, in total, can connect up to eight IDE devices (IDE1 ~ IDE4).
 This allows for maximum expandability for future hardware demands.
-This chipset also supports IDE RAID, inleuding RAID 0, RAID 1 and RAID 0+1.
+This chipset also supports IDE RAID, inlcuding RAID 0, RAID 1 and RAID 0+1.
 This feature enables you to maximize your data storage performance and security.
-(KR7A-133R Only)
+(KR7A-RAID Only)

-KR7A-133/KR7A-133R provides high flexibility to users building AMD Socket A Athlon[TM] XP, Athlon[TM] and Duron[TM] systems.
+KR7A/KR7A-RAID provides high flexibility to users building AMD Socket A Athlon[TM] XP, Athlon[TM] and Duron[TM] systems.
 It provides the option of 133MHz/133MHz CPU and memory bus combinations.

-The KR7A-133/KR7A-133R has built-in hardware monitoring functions (refer to Appendix B for detailed information) to ensure a safe computing environment.
+The KR7A/KR7A-RAID has built-in hardware monitoring functions (refer to Appendix B for detailed information) to ensure a safe computing environment.